wrapperband/FeathercoinWalletGuide/README.md

 **Options menu :  Main Tab**

-The main tab in options allows you to set Feathercoin to start on login, the size of the database cache and the number of script verification threads.
+The main tab in options allows you to set Feathercoin to start on log in, the size of the database cache and the number of script verification threads.

 It also gives an indication if command line parameters over ride  those settings.
 For instance the number of threads, command line option :